docsforadobe/premiere-plugin-guide/docs/device-controllers/commands.rst

 cmdGoto
 ================================================================================

-This is sent, for example, when typing in a new timecode value into the current timecode hot- text control in the lower left hand corner of the Capture panel.
+This is sent, for example, when typing in a new timecode value into the current timecode hot-text control in the lower left hand corner of the Capture panel.
 It can also be sent when the user chooses Capture In/Out, if the device controller does not support ``cmdLocate``.

 Begin seeking to the timecode specified by timecode.
 Set up an asynchronous seek, save off the desired timecode in private data, and return immediately with mode set to modeGoto.